bain3/pronotepy/README.md

 running pip with the `requirements.txt` file.
 Please also install `mypy` and `black` for type checking and formatting respectively.
 You can find out how mypy is ran in github actions by looking at its configuration file.

+If you have any questions about ENTs and their authentification function, please contact [Bapt5](https://github.com/Bapt5)

 Please run these tools before you submit your PR.
 Thanks!

 ## Adding content